kabaothao/E-Commerce-Back-End/README.md

 ## General Information

 - What is the purpose of your project?
-- To build the back end for an e-commerce site.
+- To build the back end for an e-commerce site in order to stay competitive with other e-commerce companies.

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->